-The Code of Conduct – updated April 2020
+The Made in Britain Code of Conduct – updated April 2020

-- Members of Made in Britain are encouraged to inform the organisation of any possible misuse or mis-representation of the mark where they find it.
-Made in Britain will pursue any case of passing off, mis-use, use without being a member and other mark applications that do not fall within our published Terms & Conditions.
+3. Members should inform the organisation if they discover possible misuse or misrepresentation of the collective mark.
+Made in Britain will investigate cases of passing off, misuse, use without being a member and other mark applications that contravene our published terms and conditions, with advice from our legal advisors.

 4. When renewing membership once per year, the business representative must declare any change in annual revenue/turnover.
 The organisation must know when your business should progress into a new tier of membership.

 5. Members of Made in Britain must be committed to providing skilled/semi-skilled work environments, where competent people are properly rewarded to carry out fulfilling and rewarding manufacturing of physical and digital products.

 6. Members of Made in Britain adhere to all relevant health and safety laws and regulations, providing a clean and safe environment in which to work.